 I’m in South Africa on the reserve as a journalism intern for a group called Africa Media, alongside five other interns and our two instructors.
 All eight of us are aspiring media specialists and we’re recording our five days on the reserve through photography and/or writing.

 Either way, we’re each faced with the impossible task of reconciling the difference between communicating our experience and actually living it.
 The rarity of the opportunity heightens both desires.
-We’re on safari, after all, one of the ultimate bucket-list items, and we want the experience to be unforgettable both in the moment and afterwards.
+We’re on safari, after all, one of the ultimate bucket-list items, and we want the experience to be unforgettable both in the moment and afterward.

-The pressure is on the next morning, when all eight of us pile into our borrowed van.
+The pressure is on the next morning when all eight of us pile into our borrowed van.
 We’re driving from one reserve to another, where we’ll meet up with a guide and switch to an extra-tough Land Rover for a game drive.

 The big excitement surrounding this reserve is their cheetah, a female who has just given birth to a litter of three cubs.
 She’s been fitted with a radio collar and our guide will be able to track her into the dolomite-capped mountains of the Karoo, where we’ll get the chance to photograph the little family.
 Not even our wildlife photography instructor has gotten an opportunity like this.